birkenkrahe/ai482/presentations/4th_sprint_review/README.md

 5. Await my formative (comments) and summative (grade) feedback (via email) based on [this presentation assessment form](https://github.com/birkenkrahe/org/blob/master/Presentation_Assessment_Form.pdf) (PDF).

+    Cheers, and have a good Thanksgiving break & a successful exam period!
+    Marcus Birkenkrahe

+PS.
+There is no strict upper or lower time limit for your presentation.
+Take all the time that you need to answer your research question.
+Also, you submit as a team if you worked on the project as a team - I don't care who gives the presentation, i.e. how you split the work up among yourselves.

 # Footnotes